s-t-u-t-z/JAMF-Scripts/Adobe_App_Uninstall_Script/readme.md

 <b>Scope: Smart Group (from step 1)<br>
 Trigger: Check-in<br>
 Frequency: Ongoing<br></b>
-<i>Fill in each of the sections (EXCEPT for description).
-Make sure to fill out the policy ID (last section) with the uninstaller policy (below).
+<i>Add only the script from step 2.
+Fill in each section (EXCEPT for description).
+The Policy ID refers to the uninstall package policy (explained below).
+To find the ID of a policy, click the link in JAMF Pro for the uninstall policy and in the URL bar it will show "ID=#".
+The number is what you need.
 Set the script priority to "Before".</i>
 <img src="https://github.com/stuutz/JAMF-Scripts/blob/master/Adobe_App_Uninstall_Script/policy_script_info.png">

 <br>(Policy 2) - App Removal Policy (uninstall package)<br>
 <b>Scope: All Computers<br>
 Trigger: None<br>
 Frequency: None<br></b>
+<i>Upload the uninstall package to JAMF Pro (not supplied).
+Add the package to the policy.</i>
 <img src="https://github.com/stuutz/JAMF-Scripts/blob/master/Adobe_App_Uninstall_Script/uninstallerpackage.png">